-These invasive plants are highly competitive, have the ability to spread rapidly and pose a significant threat.
-They have been aggressively managed over time and their populations are minimal at the landscape level.
-These plants require continued persistent treatment over time in order to achieve eradication.
-See Table 5.
+These invasive plants are highly competitive, can spread rapidly, and pose a significant threat.
+They have been aggressively managed over time and their populations are minimal at the community level.
+These plants require continued persistent treatment over time to achieve eradication and are listed in Table 5.